bufbuild-ru/docs/docs/bsr/authentication/index.md

 ### Where BSR credentials are stored locally

 Credentials are stored in `$HOME/.netrc`.
 After running [`buf registry logout`](../../reference/cli/buf/registry/logout/), all existing BSR credentials are removed from `$HOME/.netrc`.
-If you're developing on a Windows machine, the credentials file is `%HOME%/_netrc`.For more information on `.netrc`, check out the [curl documentation](https://everything.curl.dev/usingcurl/netrc).
+If you're developing on a Windows machine, the credentials file is `%HOME%/_netrc`.

+For more information on `.netrc`, check out the [curl documentation](https://everything.curl.dev/usingcurl/netrc).

 ### `BUF_TOKEN` formats